-Membership shall comprise a diverse group of twelve (12) employees from various job levels and divisions across the college.
+Membership shall comprise a diverse group of employees and students from various job levels and divisions across the college.

 Appointed members will hold their positions for two (2) years.
 All members may continue their appointment until replacement members are appointed.